Master of Theological Studies

 This program normally consists of the following requirements:

 Note: Biblical Studies and Pastoral Studies are the only major fields of study currently offered.
-Credits in Supervised Pastoral Internship are accepted toward the Pastoral Studies major only.
-Two three-credit-hour courses may be applied to the major and the remainder as other electives.
+Credits in Supervised Pastoral Ministry Internship are accepted toward the Pastoral Studies major only.
+Two three-credit-hour courses from SPM or CPE may be applied to the major and the remainder as other electives.
 The Parish Internship Program is not part of the M.T.S. degree program.